GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

   onError: (BuildContext context, dynamic error){
     //Callback to be executed if the reactive model throws an error.

+    //It exposed the BuildContext of the last add observer widget.
+    //If no observer is registered yet it will be null

     //You do not have to set the parameter catchError to true.
 By defining onError parameter
     //states_rebuilder catches the error by default.
   }